bigginlab/OxCompBio/README.md

 ### 4) Molecular Docking

+A tutorial which aims to teach the basics of molecular docking.

+The tutorial contains:
+- Lecture slides introducing the concept of molecular docking.
+- A tutorial which looks at using [Autodock Vina](http://vina.scripps.edu/) to dock small ligands to HIV-1 protease.

 ## Acknowledgements

 The Oxford Computational Biochemistry course has been written by several authors over several years.